 Addressing this thermal stability issue has become the focus of the next phase of research.
 Correa-Baena is collaborating with Georgia Tech chemist and materials scientist Antonio Facchetti to develop new molecules that not only prevent water interactions but also remain stable at high temperatures.
 This ongoing effort represents the next chapter in Georgia Tech's commitment to advancing solar energy technology.

 Correa-Baena envisions a future where Georgia plays a prominent role in solar manufacturing activities.
 “Industry is already very interested, with companies around the U.S. popping up and trying to commercialize this.
 All the technology that we're creating here at Georgia Tech is eventually going to be able to be translated into industry,” he stated.
-The aim is to foster an where Georgia emerges as a leader in solar manufacturing, encompassing cutting-edge technologies like perovskites.
+The aim is to foster an ecosystem where Georgia emerges as a leader in solar manufacturing, encompassing cutting-edge technologies like perovskites.

 Source: Georgia Institute of Technology